ionic-team/ionic-framework/packages/core/src/components/chip-button/readme.md

 boolean

-If true, sets the button into a disabled state.
+If true, the user cannot interact with the chip button.
+Defaults to `false`.

 #### fill